Article Image

 o Budding Phase: Induction training (LBSNAA), field postings, and cross-cadre exposure.

-o Full-Bloom Phase: Policy formulation (e.g., Secretary-level roles).
+o Full Bloom Phase: Policy formulation (e.g., secretary-level roles).

 iii.
 Position Classification:

-o All India Services (IAS, IPS, IFS).
+o All India Services (IAS, IPS, and IFS)

 o State Civil Services.